varnish/varnish-wiki/source/content/tutorials/varnish/troubleshooting_varnish.rst

 If your varnish is not caching you can follow our simple steps to receive high hit-rate or follow the detailed `User Guide`_

+For details on troubleshooting varnish, look at the user guide `Troubleshooting Varnish Section`_

 .. _`User Guide`: https://www.varnish-cache.org/docs/4.1/users-guide/increasing-your-hitrate.html#users-guide-increasing-your-hitrate
 .. _`Troubleshooting Varnish Section`: https://www.varnish-cache.org/docs/4.1/users-guide/troubleshooting.html#users-trouble